huxia/nestjs-command/README.md

 - `npx nestjs-command`: run by default `./src/cli.ts`
 - `CLI_PATH=./dist/cli.js npx nestjs-command`: run `/dist/cli.js` with the `CLI_PATH` env
-- `node ./src/api.js` if you use plain javascript
-- `ts-node ./src/api.ts` if you use typescript

 ## Usage example